esa-tu-darmstadt/tapasco/misc/documentation/tapasco-json.md

 platform.json <a name="platforms"/>
 -------------
 The platform.json File contains all required platform-data.
-It has several uses inside TaPaSCo, from providing hard limits to Frequencies as well as keeping required Files
+It has several uses inside TaPaSCo, from providing hard limits to Frequencies as well as keeping references to required Files containing TCL-templates, etc.
+The following attributes are relevant:

+* Name : The Name of the platform (eg. "pynq")
+* TclLibrary : The Path to a TCL-File required for generating the surrounding architecture. (eg. "pynq.tcl")
+* Part : The Partname of the chip used on the platform
+* MaximumDesignFrequency: Double value indicating the maximum achievable Frequency on this Platform.
+* BoardPart : (Optional) The identification of the Board.
+* Benchmark : (Optional) Path to a Benchmark file
+* Description : (Optional) Description of the Platform, eg. "Pynq-Z1 Python Productivity for Zynq"